Araq/ormin/README.md

   where id == ?userId
 ```

-The tests include additional samples of JSON parameters and raw SQL expressions【F:tests/tfeature.nim†L526-L577】.
+The tests include additional samples of JSON parameters and raw SQL expressions.

 ## Transactions and Batching

-A search of the codebase shows no built-in transaction or batch APIs, so these features must be handled via the underlying `db_connector` modules (e.g. issuing `BEGIN`/`COMMIT` manually)【b75dc1†L1-L2】【a593c9†L1-L2】.
+A search of the codebase shows no built-in transaction or batch APIs, so these features must be handled via the underlying `db_connector` modules (e.g. issuing `BEGIN`/`COMMIT` manually).

 ## Additional Facilities

-- **Protocol DSL** – The `protocol` macro lets you describe paired server/client handlers that communicate via JSON messages【F:ormin/queries.nim†L1110-L1155】.
+- **Protocol DSL** – The `protocol` macro lets you describe paired server/client handlers that communicate via JSON messages.
 Sections use keywords like `recv`, `broadcast` and `send`, and every server block must be mirrored by a client block.
 The chat example demonstrates this code generation.
-- **JSON Dispatcher** – `createDispatcher` constructs a dispatcher for textual commands mapped to Nim procedures【F:ormin/dispatcher.nim†L31-L56】.
+- **JSON Dispatcher** – `createDispatcher` constructs a dispatcher for textual commands mapped to Nim procedures.
-- **WebSocket Server** – `serverws` provides a small WebSocket server that can broadcast messages to selected receivers via the `serve` proc【F:ormin/serverws.nim†L8-L11】【F:ormin/serverws.nim†L131-L139】.
+- **WebSocket Server** – `serverws` provides a small WebSocket server that can broadcast messages to selected receivers via the `serve` proc.

 ## Tooling

-The repository ships with `tools/ormin_importer`, invoked automatically by `importModel`, to parse SQL schema files into Nim type information【F:ormin.nim†L8-L16】.
+The repository ships with `tools/ormin_importer`, invoked automatically by `importModel`, to parse SQL schema files into Nim type information.

 ## Examples